 One method for estimating ecological water needs is the functional flows framework (N. LeRoy Poff et al. 1997; N. Leroy Poff et al. 2010).
-Functional flow metrics (hydrologic metrics) are used to quantify potential ecological services provided by river flow in terms of flowrate amplitude, timing, frequency, and duration in distinct seasons of a water year, where water year is here defined to begin on October 1 of the year preceding the calendar year of the same number (i.e., water year 2020 begins on October 1, 2019).
+Functional flow metrics are used to quantify potential ecological services provided by river flow in terms of flowrate magnitude, timing, frequency, and duration in distinct seasons of a water year, where water year is here defined to begin on October 1 of the year preceding the calendar year of the same number (i.e., water year 2020 begins on October 1, 2019).
 Recent work has refined these metrics specific to California hydrology and made the metric-calculating algorithms publicly available (Yarnell et al. 2020; Patterson et al. 2020).